Is It Time to Retire the Word “Retirement?”

 Others have a hard time believing they will ever retire at all, probably because they believe they’ll never be able to save enough money.
 To them, retirement is a cruel joke; it seems like that luxury item in the store window that they will never have.

-One of the main reasons I write this blog is to encourage people in either of the latter categories to visualize their retirement in a more optimistic, possibility-filled light.
+One of the main reasons I started this website is to encourage people in either of the latter categories to visualize their retirement in a more optimistic, possibility-filled light.

 In addition to being motivated to save, you would also start reading up on the places you plan to go and planning what you’re going to do once you get there.
 You would get excited every time you think about your upcoming trip.